aws-samples/aws-draco/README.md

 ## Transit Copy

 There are several issues with snapshots, their creation and copying:
 * Snapshots encrypted with the default CMK cannot be shared.
 This means a temporary transit copy has to be made.
+* Snapshots encrypted with a CMK could be shared, but then they'd need to be permissioned to allow the DR account to use them.
+They'd also need to be permissioned to allow the production account to use them.
+Using a transit copy with a transit key avoids the latter permission, but the CMK does need the former.
+See below for a sample.
 * Copying unencrypted RDS Cluster snapshots with encryption is not supported, so these will be copied across and stored as-is in plaintext.
 * EBS Volume snapshots don't inherit the tags of the underlying volume so DRACO copies the